Just launched

 Verify webhook signatures

-Check that webhooks are genuinely sent by Paddle by verifying webhook signatures.
+Check that received events are genuinely sent from Paddle by verifying webhook signatures.

-For security, we recommend that you verify webhook signatures to make sure that webhook events are genuinely sent by Paddle.
-This helps you to be sure that they haven't been tampered with in-transit.
+For security, verify webhook signatures to make sure received webhooks are genuinely sent from Paddle.
+This helps you be sure they haven't been tampered with in-transit.

 Webhooks let you subscribe to events in Paddle.
 When a subscribed event occurs, Paddle sends a notification to a webhook endpoint that you specify.

-Paddle creates a secret key for each notification destination that you create.
-If you've created more than one notification destination, get keys for each notification destination that you'd like to verify signatures for.
+Paddle generates a secret key for each notification destination that you create.
+If you've created more than one notification destination, get keys for each notification destination that you want to verify signatures for.

 Treat your endpoint secret key like a password.
 Keep it safe and never share it with apps or people you don't trust.